Camera Ready Instructions

 There will be two awards for papers of exceptional merit.
 The Best Paper award will recognize the paper that is deemed by the committee to have the highest merit of all the submissions.
 The Best Dataset Award will be given to the best paper that makes datasets and corresponding code available to the public by the time the camera-ready is submitted.
 These artifacts must be sufficiently documented such that any researcher can use them to repeat the results described in the paper, and they must be placed in a sufficiently long-lived archival repository (e.g., Github, Bitbucket, DatCat, or CRAWDAD).

-As in previous years, PAM will include a poster session featuring peer-reviewed submissions.
-Stay tuned for further details and the separate call for posters.
+As in previous years, PAM will include a poster session featuring peer-reviewed submissions, this time during the PhD School.